The Short Walking Group

 The leader will be at the meeting place whatever the weather and only cancel the walk in consultation with those who turn up on the day.
 All dogs must be kept under control at all times.
 Walking boots or strong shoes are recommended.
 Be prepared for bad weather by taking warm WATERPROOF clothing.
 Leaders act in a voluntary capacity.
 All ramblers walk at their own risk.
 The walk will be about 2 or 3 miles and not include stiles.

-National U3A has issued guidelines to enable walking to restart safely.
+National U3A has issued guidelines to enable walking to take place safely.
 It is suggested that you read them before participating in any walks.

 See here.
 Walking Guidelines